Radical Hope #1 Everything, All at Once

 Life as we know it is ending.
 Something new is trying to be born.

-We're facing the greatest challenge humanity has ever confronted – a polycrisis, where everything amplifies everything else.
+We're facing a challenge unlike anything humanity has faced before – a polycrisis, where everything amplifies everything else.

 The question isn't whether we can stop what's already in motion.
 We can't.